 Each episode will be written and directed by Chazelle, who is also listed as an executive producer on the project.
 No actors have signed to star in the series yet, but we’re sure to hear more about the cast as the project develops.

 Genre: Family reality show

 Sounds like: The Apple edition of Lifestyles of the Rich and the Famous

 The most extravagant homes in the world will be on display for Apple’s first lifestyle TV show.
 The new docuseries, called Homes, will explore some of the most fabulous abodes in the world, along with the minds that made them.
 Think Lifestyles of the Rich and Famous only with more of a focus on design.
 Hopefully, they get Jony Ive to narrate.

 Sounds like: Glee only not as lame

 J.J.
-Abrams and Sara Bareilles are teaming up to executive produce this musical dramedy with Jessie Nelson of I am Sam fame serving as showrunner.
-The series is described as a love letter to the diverse musicality of New York which explores the universal journey of finding your authentic voice in your early 20s.
+Abrams and Sara Bareilles teamed up to executive-produce this musical dramedy.
+With Jessie Nelson of I Am Sam fame serving as showrunner, the series is described as a love letter to the diverse musicality of New York.
+It will explore the universal journey of finding your authentic voice in your early 20s.

 Sounds like: Slumdog Millionaire without the game show.

 Shantaram will be based on the best-selling novel of the same name that has sold more than 6 million copies worldwide.
 It tells the story of an Australian prisoner on the run named Lin who tries to get lost in the city of Bombay.
 He then finds a new life in the slums and underworld of India.